Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Existence of positive extremal functions

 We first prove all assertions of Theorem \ref{thm:var_general} but positivity.
-While the existence result follows classical methods in \citep{rothaus1981logarithmic} using variational techniques and compact Sobolev embedding, the boundedness and Lipschitz regularity results are different.
-Our methods are based on ultracontractive property of resolvent operator and local regularity result of Poisson equation on a ball in Lemma \ref{lemma:Poisson_regularity_Zhu}.
+While the existence result follows classical methods in \citep{rothaus1981logarithmic} using variational techniques together with the compact Sobolev embedding, the proofs of the boundedness and Lipschitz regularity are different.
+Our methods are based on the ultracontractive property of the resolvent and the local regularity result of the Poisson equation on a ball in Lemma \ref{lemma:Poisson_regularity_Zhu}.
 In the following proofs, we denote by $C>0$ a universal constant which may vary from one step to the next. \begin{proof}[First part of the proof of Theorem \ref{thm:var_general}] \begin{enumerate}[label=\textbf{\textsc{Step \arabic*:}}, fullwidth] \item We show the existence of non-negative extremal functions of variational problem \eqref{eq:var_pbm_general}.
 Let $\mathcal{F}:=\{f\in W^{1,2}: \|f\|_2=1\}$ and $F:\mathcal{F}\rightarrow \mathbb{R}$ be the log Sobolev functional in \eqref{eq:var_pbm_general}, that is,

 We claim that $F$ is coercive on $\mathcal{F}$.
 Indeed, choosing $0<\delta<N/(N-2)$, since $\|f\|_2=1$, by Jensen's inequality, it follows that

 Note that the Sobolev inequality, see Lemma \ref{lemma:Pre_Sobolev_embedding}, implies that